Do you wish to make a claim for reimbursement submitted in accordance with the European passenger rights?

 Where necessary, every effort is made to procure temporary replacement for lost or damaged mobility equipment.

 Passengers may submit complaints within three months after the actual or planned implementation of a bus service at the carrier.
 The carrier shall give notice to the passenger within one month of receipt of the complaint, whether his complaint was upheld, whether it was rejected or if it is still being processed.
-Within three months of receipt of the complaint, he must send him a definitive answer.
+Within three months of receipt of the complaint, the passenger must be informed of a definitive answer.

 These mentioned periods do not apply when it comes to issues related to compensation for death or personal injury and lost or damaged luggage due to accidents.